olivierfriard/boris_docs/index.rst

 Open an existing project with BORIS
 ===================================

+**important**

-.. important:: Projects created with v.
+Projects created with v.
 4+ will not be suitable for previous version of BORIS.
 The v.
 4 will open projects created with previous version

 To open an existing BORIS project, selct the menu **File** > **Open project**.